The Circumcision Controversy

 Paul references adult circumcision some 38 times in seven of his letters: Galatians, 1Corinthians, Romans, Ephesians, Philippians, Colossians and Titus.
 So it is in the context of the teaching of the Circumcision sect that Paul felt the need to explain key theological terms like the good news, sin, grace, faith, forgiveness, salvation, law and covenant.
 Paul never counseled Jews to quit circumcising their babies.
-However, he found adult circumcision thoroughly repugnant and he strongly remonstrated against those who would force any uncircumcised disciple to submit to the requirement (cf. Php 3:2-3).
+However, he was strongly opposed to circumcising adult Gentiles (1Cor 7:18; Gal 5:2-3).
 Paul was so annoyed by the practice that he suggested that Judaizers castrate themselves (Gal 5:12).

 The Circumcision sect was the worst kind of Pharisees, not unlike the seven types of bad Pharisees condemned in the Talmud as hypocrites (Avot 5:9; Sot.
 22b).
 Years later Paul had to warn Titus about the continuing threat of this group: